 More Resume Help

 You can find the book for sale online or in your local bookstore.
-Also check your local library.
+You can also check your local library.